 - Support: 762 × 641 mm

 - Presented by David Barclay 1960

-This is the central panel of a triptych entitled Woman's Mission and representing the three stages in a woman's life as 'ministering angel'.
-The other two panels, Guide of Childhood and Comfort of Old Age, are now lost.
-Together they echo prevailing views of woman's role in the Victorian home and reinforce the desired image of the 'fairer sex' as pure and submissive, as conveyed by Coventry Patmore in his popular poem 'The Angel in the House' (1854-63).
-The picture also anticipates John Ruskin's discussion of the relationships between men and women in his essay 'Of Queens' Gardens', from Sesame and Lilies (1865).
-Ruskin recommends that the education of girls should lead to 'true wifely subjection' on the part of 'her who was made to be the helpmate of man' (quoted in Lambourne, p.377).
+This is the central panel of a triptych entitled Woman’s Mission and representing the three stages in a woman’s life as ‘ministering angel’.
+The third of the panels, Comfort of Old Age 1862 is also in Tate’s collection (Tate T14037); the first, Guide of Childhood, is lost, although an oil study for it exists in the collection of Dunedin Public Art Gallery.
+Together the panels of the triptych echo prevailing views of woman’s role in the Victorian home and reinforce the desired image of the ‘fairer sex’ as pure and submissive, as conveyed by Coventry Patmore in his popular poem ‘The Angel in the House’ (1854-63).
+The picture also anticipates John Ruskin’s discussion of the relationships between men and women in his essay ‘Of Queens’ Gardens’, from Sesame and Lilies (1865).
+Ruskin recommends that the education of girls should lead to ‘true wifely subjection’ on the part of ‘her who was made to be the helpmate of man’ (quoted in Lambourne, p.377).